 This is a 'point of care' information tool that gives clinical staff immediate access to evidence based information about conditions and interventions via a website and mobile app.
 To use the app, UHS staff need to log into the website with their OpenAthens account and then sign up for remote access.

-Access to Trip Pro until the end of 2017 for NHS staff working in England
+Access to Trip Pro for NHS staff working in England

 Access is via IP address.
 When logging in to Trip Pro on an NHS computer, you should see the message “Your PRO account provided by Health Education England”.
 Username and password access is also possible for off-site access but you need to be connected to an NHS computer to set up this form of access.

 You will find more details about us on the health services library website or by downloading the Library NHS Staff Guide on this page.